 Temper A hardness condition of metals, determined by a manufacturing process or subsequent annealing.
-Tensile strength UTS The tensile limit when metal breaks under load, ultimate measured by the load divided by the original crosstensile section and expressed in MPa. (megapascals). strength Terrain The surface roughness of the ground described by its openness or by obstructions such as trees and buildings that influence wind speed.
-The New Zealand NZBC The legal performance requirements as prescribed in Building Code the Building Act for building controls within NZ. k The rate at which heat passes through a material Thermal expressed as the amount of heat that flows per unit conductivity time, area and distance.
+Tensile strength UTS The tensile limit when metal breaks under load, measured by the load divided by the original cross- section and expressed in MPa. (megapascals). ultimate tensile strength Terrain The surface roughness of the ground described by its openness or by obstructions such as trees and buildings that influence wind speed.
+The New Zealand Building Code NZBC The legal performance requirements as prescribed in the Building Act for building controls within NZ.
+Thermal conductivity k The rate at which heat passes through a material expressed as the amount of heat that flows per unit time, area and distance.
 Tile An interlocking metal pressing, shaped to resemble a clay tile.
 Tinman's Rivet A small-headed solid fastener, suitable for peening requiring access to both sides.
-The hills, valleys and plains that strongly influence Topography and accelerate wind flow patterns and the wind design load on a structure.
+Topography The hills, valleys and plains that strongly influence and accelerate wind flow patterns and the wind design load on a structure.
 Tornado A violently rotating column of air attached to the base of a convective cloud descending to the ground and often observed as a funnel.
-Total coated TCT The measure of the total of the base metal thickness, thickness plus any additional metal or organic coating.
-Trade practice Trade habits used by members of an industry, known variously as acceptable, good and bad variously as acceptable, good and bad.
+Total coated thickness тст The measure of the total of the base metal thickness, plus any additional metal or organic coating.
+Trade practice Trade habits used by members of an industry, known variously as acceptable, good and bad.
 Trade training Tuition given to a trainee or workman by a qualified tradesman.
 Tradesman A workman or woman, having spent a prescribed period of time working at a trade; and who has been qualified by the successful completion of written and practical trade examinations.
 Translucent Allowing light to pass through, but not transparent.
 Transparent Clear, can be seen through.
 Transverse A flashing or fastenings running horizontally across the sheeting.
-Trapezoidal Profiled roof or wall cladding with longitudinal ribs rib profile angled similarly to a trapezoid.
-Tray The flat draining area of a roof.
-Tray profile A predominantly flat, secret fixed profile typically standing with one tray per sheet and narrow ribs which are seam profile locked together by friction Trough The flat draining are of a roof. trya Trough profile A predominantly flat, secret fixed profile; typically decking, with two or three trays per sheet. secret fixed
+Trapezoidal Profiled roof or wall cladding with longitudinal ribs angled similarly to a trapezoid. rib profile Tray The flat draining area of a roof.
+Tray profile A predominantly flat, secret fixed profile typically with one tray per sheet and narrow ribs which are locked together by friction standing seam profile

+Trough The flat draining are of a roof. trya Trough profile A predominantly flat, secret fixed profile; typically decking, with two or three trays per sheet. secret fixed